emu-russia/pureikyubu/Docs/HW/GX.md

 The vertex cache is an 8K, 8-way set-associative cache.
 It is possible to invalidate the cache with a special command from the command list (V$\_Invalidate).

+More description can be found in US6717577 "VERTEX CACHE FOR 3D COMPUTER GRAPHICS".

 ## Setup/Rasterizer (SU/RAS)

 Terminology: